openstack-archive/searchlight/doc/source/dev-environment.rst

     sudo rabbitmqctl list_queues | grep info

-Currently notifications from other services may be consumed by other listeners and searchlight will not received the notification.
+Currently notifications from other services may be consumed by other listeners and searchlight will not receive the notifications.
 This is being investigated.
 This does mean that you can not currently use listener based updates in an environment that has ceilometer deployed.
 You will need to periodically perform a few full re-index operation.